HDS07/Machine_Learning/README.md

-# Deep-learning-
-This repo. contains deep-learning practice..
+This repository contains the Machine learining model code and its datasets